digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/8_Exceptions.rst

 -------

-We have now seen how to develop safe models and how we can handle errors in those models in a robust and simple way.
+We have now seen how to develop safe models and how we can handle errors in those models robustly and simply.
 But the journey doesn't stop there.
 In :doc:`9_Dependencies` you will learn how to extend an already running application to enhance it with new features.
 In that context you'll learn a bit more about the